microsoft/azuredevopslabs/labs/vstsextend/azuredevopsprojectdotnet/readme.md

 ## Exercise 2: Examine the  CI/CD pipelines configured by Azure DevOps Project
-  The Azure DevOps project automatically configured a full CI/CD pipeline in your Azure DevOps organization.
+  The Azure DevOps Starter project automatically configured a full CI/CD pipeline in your Azure DevOps organization.
 You can explore and customize the pipeline as needed.
 Follow the steps below to familiarize yourself with the Azure DevOps build and release pipelines.

   1. Select **Build Pipelines** from the top of the Azure DevOps project dashboard.
 This link opens a browser tab and the Azure DevOps build pipeline for your new project.